osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 [OpenOCD](https://github.com/xpack-dev-tools/openocd-xpack/releases) -> Download the relevant darwin .tar.gz file (for Windows) OR the linux .tar.gz file (for Linux)
 [ST-Link for Windows 7, 8, or 10](https://www.st.com/en/development-tools/stsw-link009.html#get-software) -> Download if you have Windows

+Some syntax notes:
+- <xxx>: these angle brackets hold a name that is unique/different for various users.
+Fill these out with the relevant file name.
+- These instructions assume that downloaded files from the web go to ~/Downloads; if they don't, then use the pathname of the folder the downloaded files go to in place of ~/Downloads.

 ## For Linux (ubuntu 22.04 LTS):

 #### Install gcc